prayagupa/java-tdd/README.md

 Spy
 ---
-- a spy would allow you to stub out one of subject functions and leave the rest of the class behaving as normal.
+- A spy would allow you to stub out one of subject functions and leave the rest of the class behaving as normal.
-- The spy can tell the test what parameters it was given, how many times it was called
+- The spy can tell the test what parameters it was given, how many times it was called.

   ```groovy